equivalentideas/home/_posts/2016-02-29-waverley-council-meeting.markdown

   * The councillors spoke in the language of stuffy government procedure rather than just saying what they meant.
-    This made it hard for everyone, even the other councillors, to nail down the precise point at hand.
+    This made it hard for everyone
+    to nail down the precise point at hand—even the other councillors.
   * [Mayor Sally Betts]() who was running the meeting kept leaning over to talk to council staff while people were speaking.
     This meant that they had to constantly